Coloring ideas for Walrus

 Get ready to make the Arctic sparkle with color!
 Walruses usually have light brown, dark brown, or grayish skin, which can look pinkish when they warm up in the sun.
 You can color icy backgrounds in bright whites and soft blues, add snowy mountains in pale grays, and sprinkle some snowflakes falling gently from the sky.
 Let your imagination chill and create a frosty, fun scene!

-On the back of the page, why not try writing some fun facts about the Walrus, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Walrus, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Walrus?